Loss-of-earnings recalculation payments

 Please email experiencerating@wsib.on.ca and include your account number or call us at 1-800-663-6639 for more information about how adjustments may impact your historical experience rating adjustment amounts.

-If your account has been impacted by the loss-of-earnings adjustment, a premium rate summary statement will be available in your online services account and your rate will be updated in our online reporting service if it has been impacted.
-We will apply all corrections by the end of the year.
+If your account has been impacted by the loss-of-earnings adjustment, a premium rate summary statement will be available in your online services account and your rate will be updated in our online reporting service if it’s been impacted.

 Where can I find the backup documentation that supports the adjustments?

-The following statements will be made available to accounts impacted by the loss-of-earnings adjustment:
+The following statements will be made available to accounts impacted by the loss-of-earnings adjustment in summer 2024:

-• Mid-October – Premium rate summary statement will be available through your online services account to assess the impact to your premium rates from 2020, 2021, 2022, and 2023
+- Premium rate summary statement will be available through your online services account to reflect the impact to your premium rates from 2020, 2021, 2022, 2023 and 2024

-• Mid-November – Experience rating statements will be mailed to you to assess the impacted history claims within the experience rating program (NEER, CAD7, MAPP)
+- Experience rating statements will be mailed to you to reflect the impacts to your historic experience rating program (NEER, CAD7, MAPP)

-When can I expect to receive a credit on my account?
+How will I receive a credit on my account?

-Credits related to historical experience rating programs will be issued automatically to accounts in good standing and we will apply a premium rate recalculation adjustment credit to your account.
-We expect to have any credits applied this fall.
+Credits related to historical experience rating programs will be issued automatically to accounts in good standing in 2024 and we’ll apply a premium rate recalculation adjustment credit to your account.
 You can log in to our online services to view your account balance.

-If you would like to receive a cheque for any credits applied to your account, please email employeraccounts@wsib.on.ca and include your account number.
+If you’d like to receive a cheque for any credits applied to your account, please email employeraccounts@wsib.on.ca and include your account number.

 What if my account is currently not in good standing, will I still receive a credit?

-If you’re receiving a rebate but your account is not in good standing, we will apply a credit to your account against any outstanding balance.
+If you’re receiving a credit but your account is not in good standing, we’ll apply the credit to your account against any outstanding balance.
 You can log in to our online services to view your account balance.

 How will multi-account organizations be adjusted?